 50339 Visual Arts Fiber

 Any original item made of fiber.
-Examples are quilts, fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, and duct tape artistry.
+Examples are quilts, fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, and duct tape artistry.
 All baskets and decorated textiles (such as painted shirts or stenciled clothing) should be entered in Heritage Arts.
 Original cross-stitched, knitted, crocheted or quilted items belong in this Fiber class.
 Non-original cross-stitched, knitted, crocheted or quilted items should be entered in Heritage Arts.
 Machine knitted items are not appropriate for this class.

 50340 Visual Arts Glass/Plastic

 Any original item made of glass or plastic.
 Possible items to exhibit include stained glass, etched glass (original design), mosaics made of glass, glass beading, plastic jewelry (friendly plastic).
 Interlocking building block creations (i.e. LEGOS) are not suitable for State Fair entry.
 Stepping stones or wall hangings that include cement decorated with glass or plastic items are not suitable for this class.